-Controller Automation Network, known as CAN or CAN bus, is a communications standard initially developed for the automotive industry.
+Controller Automation Network, known as CAN or CAN bus, is a communications standard initially developed for the automotive industry and now also used in a variety of industrial applications.

 A "message" is defined as a fixed 8 bytes of data with another 8 bytes of header information.
 This definition is in the CANApp.h file under the name CAN_MSG.